Carbonique/gitlab-wireguard-runner/README.md

 # Requirements
 The following items should be present and will not be covered by this project.

-1. Wireguard server (including port forwarding etcetera)
+1. Wireguard server (including port forwarding)
 2. Wireguard client configs (one config needed per runner)
 3. AWS access keys
 4. SSH keypair